 Dortmund have a good chance to reduce the gap, although it would be a minor miracle if they were to win the Bundesliga.
 Robert Lewandowski is gone, but BVB have more depth and maturity than ever in recent memory.
 With Ilkay Gündogan soon to be fit and the likes of Pierre-Emerick Aubameyang and Henrikh Mkhitaryan in great form as they enter their second season at the Signal-Iduna Park, Dortmund will be hard to beat.
 Don’t count out Schalke who, if they ever can get their act together (which is admittedly a big ask) have every chance of becoming Germany’s third power.

 Bayern have injuries and more post-World Cup fatigue to manage than any other Bundesliga team.
 But they also have the most expensive and best-paid team in Germany by a mile.
-The league is theirs if they play to their potential.
+The league is theirs if they play to their potential, so they will need to make sure that they utilize all of the expertise and knowledge of their medical staff who may suggest looking for the best CBD products on the market that can help to reduce levels of fatigue and pain.
+Whatever they do, they must make sure they manage and control their injuries to the best of their ability.
 If not, BVB might make a fight of it.

 Though last season was a domestic clean-sweep while Europe raised lots of questions, what are fans’ expectations after two seasons of winning 5 out of a possible 6 major trophies?

 Right now there’s a split among Bayern fans over their opinion of Guardiola.
 While it’s unfair to have expected a treble, some feel that his tactical changes were unnecessary and invited disaster against Real Madrid.
 Many among these fans also feel that they were deceived when in his first press conference as Bayern coach, Guardiola said he’d have to adapt to the players rather than have them adjust to him.